Poster Presentation Clinical Oncology Society of Australia Annual Scientific Meeting 2018

 1. Australian Catholic University, Melbourne, Victoria, Australia

-2. Institute for Cardiovascular Research and Sport Medicine, Department of Molecular and Cellular Sport Medicine, German Sport University Cologne, Cologne, Germany
+2. German Sport University Cologne, Cologne, Germany

 3. Edith Cowan University, Joondalup, Western Australia, Australia